Firdapse (amifampridine) for Lambert-Eaton myasthenic syndrome

 How is Firdapse administered?

-The recommended starting dose for adults and children weighing 45 kg (around 99 pounds) or more is 15 to 30 mg daily, taken in divided doses three to four times daily.
-If needed, the medication’s dosage can be increased by 5 mg daily every three to four days.
-The maximum recommended dose is 80 mg per day.
+The recommended starting dose for adults and children weighing 45 kg (99 pounds) or more is 15 to 30 mg daily, taken in 3-5 divided doses, with no more than 20 mg taken at any one time.
+If needed, the medication’s total daily dosage can be increased by 5 mg daily every three to four days.
+The maximum recommended dose is 100 mg per day.

-For children weighing less than 45 kg, the recommended starting dose is 5 to 15 mg daily, also taken in divided doses.
-Firdapse’s dosage also can be increased by 2.5 mg daily every three to four days, if needed.
-The maximum recommended dose in these patients is 40 mg daily.
+For children weighing less than 45 kg, the recommended starting dose is 5 to 15 mg daily, also taken in 3-5 divided doses, with each dose not exceeding 10 mg.
+Firdapse’s total daily dosage also can be increased for these patients, by 2.5 mg daily every three to four days, if needed.
+The maximum recommended total daily dose in these patients is 50 mg per day.

-In patients with kidney or liver impairments, or in those who are known to process the medication’s active ingredient at a slower pace, the recommended starting dose should be the lowest initial recommended daily dosage on each group — 15 mg daily for adults and children weighing more than 45 kg, and 5 mg daily for children weighing less than 45 kg.
+In patients with kidney or liver impairments, or for those who are known to process the medication’s active ingredient at a slower pace, the recommended starting dose should be the lowest initial recommended daily dosage in each group — 15 mg daily for adults and children weighing 45 kg or more, and 5 mg daily for pediatric patients weighing less than 45 kg.

 Firdapse in clinical trials

 Firdapse’s approval was based on positive results from two Phase 3 randomized, double-blind, placebo-controlled trials.
-In these trials, dubbed Study 1 and Study 2, neither the researchers nor the participants knew which patients were receiving Firdapse and which the placebo.
+In these trials, dubbed LMS-002 and LMS-003, neither the researchers nor the participants knew which patients were receiving Firdapse and which were given the placebo.
+All patients in both studies were on a stable dose of Firdapse prior to being randomly assigned to either continue treatment with the therapy or be given the placebo.

-The first (NCT01377922) involved 38 LEMS patients.
 Changes from baseline, or the study’s start, were analyzed at day 14 for both the Firdapse and the placebo treatment groups.
-The study assessed changes in several measures, including quantitative myasthenia gravis (QMG) and subject global impression (SGI) scores.
+Several measures, including quantitative myasthenia gravis, or QMG, and subject global impression, or SGI, scores, were evaluated for changes.
 QMG is a 13-item scale a physician uses to grade a patient’s muscle weakness.
 The SGI score is a seven-point scale in which patients rate the global impression of the effects of the study treatment on their overall well-being.

 Other measures included the clinical global impression-improvement (CGI-I), a seven-point scale used by physicians to grade changes in patient symptoms, behavior, and functional abilities.

-Although QMG and SGI scores tended to worsen in both groups, in patients given a placebo, the degree of worsening was significantly greater than that seen in those treated with Firdapse.
-Additionally, CGI-I scores were significantly higher in patients given a placebo, indicating that physicians perceived greater disease worsening in that group of patients compared with those treated with Firdapse.
+QMG and SGI scores tended to worsen in both groups.
+However, in patients given the placebo, the degree of worsening was significantly greater than that seen among those treated with Firdapse.
+Additionally, CGI-I scores were significantly higher in patients given the placebo, indicating that physicians perceived greater disease worsening in that group of patients compared with those treated with Firdapse.

-The other trial (NCT02970162) involved 26 adults with LEMS and analyzed the efficacy of Firdapse over a four-day period.
-Participants were on a stable dose of Firdapse for at least one week before the study.
-After baseline measurements on day 0, patients were randomly assigned to either continue treatment with Firdapse or receive a placebo from day 1 to day 3.
-They were then assessed after taking their medication on day 4.
+LMS-003 (NCT02970162) involved 26 adults with LEMS and analyzed the efficacy of Firdapse over a four-day period.
+The participants were on a stable dose of Firdapse for at least one week before the study.
+After baseline measurements on day 0, patients were randomly assigned to either continue treatment with Firdapse or to receive a placebo from day 1 to day 3.
+They then were assessed after taking their medication on day 4.

-Results showed significant benefits of Firdapse over a placebo in all parameters analyzed, including CGI-I, QMG, and SGI scores.
+The results showed significant benefits of Firdapse over the placebo in all parameters analyzed, including CGI-I, QMG, and SGI scores.
 Mild adverse events or side effects, such as back pain, pain in the extremities, or headaches, were noted in those being treated with Firdapse, whereas those given a placebo reported fatigue and muscle weakness, which was expected due to Firdapse withdrawal.

 Common side effects of Firdapse